bregman-arie/devops-exercises/README.md

 :information_source: &nbsp;This repository contains interview questions on various DevOps related topics

-:bar_chart: &nbsp;There are currently **257** questions
+:bar_chart: &nbsp;There are currently **264** questions

 :warning: &nbsp;You don't need to know how to answer all the questions in this repo.
 DevOps is not about knowing all :)

-:exclamation: &nbsp;Some questions are more for testing your own knowledge than actual valid interview questions

-:exclamation: &nbsp;For interviewers, I suggest focusing on 3 things: the resume of the candidate, scenario questions and technical concepts.
-Don't have an interview of only specific technical questions
+:page_facing_up: &nbsp;Different interviewers focus on different things.
+Some will focus on your resume while others might focus on scenario questions or specific technical questions.
+In this repository I tried to cover different types of questions for you to practice and test your knowledge

 :pencil: &nbsp;You can add more questions & answers by submitting pull requests :)